britishlibrary/peripleo/Configuration-Guide.md

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Enabling Google Analytics Tracking

 Per default, Peripleo will __not__ perform any user activity tracking.
-Should you wish to track anonymized interactions, you can enable Peripleo's built-in Google Analytics support.
-To do so, simply add your Google Analytics tracking code to the config file:
+Should you wish to track anonymized interactions, you can enable Peripleo's built-in support for Google Analytics v4.
+To do so, simply add your Google Analytics v4 tracking code to the config file:

 ```json
 "ga_id": "G-XXXXXXXXXX"